 Firstly, I like to see the world with my feet.
 Secondly, I will never pass up on the opportunity for spiritual enlightenment, even if in the guise of a grueling two hour vertical climb.

-I’d been wanting to hike Sri Pada (Adam’s Peak) for years, it is on my bucket list after all.
+I’d been wanting to hike Adams Peak for years, it is on my bucket list after all.
 But alas, I had no idea what the catch was, there seemed to be so many different recommendations, so read below for mine.
 Hiked in September – the off season.

-Do NOT forget to bring snacks and water.
+Do NOT forget to bring snacks and water when you hike Adams Peak!

 Rubbish bins were over flowing the day we climbed so do your bit and take your trash with you (including tissues, food wrappers and food waste)